 Proceeds from these transactions were recorded as liabilities for sales of future royalties on the Condensed Consolidated Balance Sheets.
 Upon inception of the respective arrangements, the Company recorded \$320.0 million and \$500.0 million, net of transaction costs of \$5.8 million and \$9.1 million for RPI and OMERS, respectively, using the effective interest method over the estimated life of the applicable arrangement.
 In order to determine the amortization of the liabilities, the Company is required to estimate the total amount of future royalty payments to be received by the Company and paid to RPI and OMERS, subject to the capped amount, over the life of the arrangements.
-The excess of future estimated royalty payments (subject to the capped amount), over the \$314.2 million and \$491.0 million, respectively, of net proceeds, is recorded as non-cash interest expense over the life of the arrangements.
+The excess of future estimated royalty payments (subject to the capped amount to RPI and OMERS), over the \$314.2 million and \$491.0 million, respectively, of net proceeds, is recorded as non-cash interest expense over the life of the arrangements.
 Consequently, the Company estimates an imputed interest on the unamortized portion of the liabilities and records interest expense relating to the transactions.
 The Company records the royalty revenue arising from the net sales of Crysvita in the applicable territories as royalty revenue in the Condensed Consolidated Statements of Operations over the term of the arrangements.
-Royalties earned under the RPI and OMERS arrangements from inception to September 30, 2023 have been \$67.8 million and \$27.5 million, respectively.
+Royalties earned under the RPI and OMERS arrangements from inception to March 31, 2024 have been \$79.3 million and \$60.7 million, respectively.

 The Company periodically assesses the expected royalty payments using a combination of historical results, internal projections and forecasts from external sources.
 To the extent such payments are greater or less than the Company's initial estimates or the timing of such payments is materially different than its original estimates, the Company will prospectively adjust the amortization of the liabilities and the effective interest rate.
-The Company's effective annual interest rate was approximately 7.3% and 8.2%, for RPI and OMERS, respectively, as of September 30, 2023.
+The Company's effective annual interest rates were 6.2% and 7.8%, for RPI and OMERS, respectively, as of March 31, 2024.